 Our third shortlist today is the shortlist for the “Best Coffee Spot near a Railway Station”.
-This was won in 2014 by Coffee Affair at Queenstown Road station, and rewards those Coffee Spots serving great coffee to desperate travellers on Britain’s rail network.
+This was won in 2015 by Electric Coffee Company and rewards those Coffee Spots serving great coffee to desperate travellers on Britain’s rail network.

 When you’re desperate for good coffee, railway stations are rarely the best places to be.
 But what if there was a great Coffee Spot just outside the station (or even in the concourse!) or a few minutes’ walk away and you didn’t know about it?
 Then this award is for you…